 So, why did I sell it in favor of a smaller sensor?
 Well, for me it was about usage, or, rather, the probability of usage.
 Id est, how likely was I to grab this camera when ever I left the house.
 In the beginning, I used it a lot and took it as many places as I could.
 But that didn’t last long.
 I soon found that I would grab my Panasonic DMC-LX7 because it was small and image quality was a pretty good trade off.
 Eventually, I just came to the realization that, regardless of image quality, it was just a touch to bulky for me to cary around.

 I eventually came back to the micro 4/3rds system.
 Sold all the Canon gear I had and bought a second hand Olympus OM-D E-M1.
-The image quality is maybe not quite as good as the Canon, but in everyday use for the average enthusiast, it's quite good (unless you're a pixel peeper in which case you should have stopped reading this at the title).
-The photo at the top of this post was taken with the a micro 4/3rds camera and the Olympus M.Zuiko 45mm f/1.8 lens.
-And, just for reference, here's a couple more images from the micro 4/3rds gear:
+The image quality is maybe not quite as good as the Canon, but in everyday use for the average enthusiast, it’s quite good (unless you’re a pixel peeper in which case you should have stopped reading this at the title).
+For reference, here’s a couple more images from the micro 4/3rds gear:

 I’m not trying to convince you to ditch your camera.
 Why?
 Because only you can make that decision.
 Don’t let anyone tell you which camera is right for you and/or your particular uses.
 Use the tool that works best for you.
 Also, get educated about what’s available.
 I’ve been a long time reader of dpreview.com and also like to check out Photozone and Lens Rental’s blog for lens information.